 That’s crazy.
 Crazy cool, and very humbling for a guy who was “this close” to deferring and continuing to take the trim-around-the-edges road.
 It’s been an amazing journey, and in many ways it feels like we’re just getting started.

 Thanks for letting me share the Maritz IT Services story.
 It’s been a cathartic experience to relive our journey from a pretty tough place to where we are today.
 I’ve thoroughly enjoyed writing this series, and would like to sincerely thank those who’ve shared comments both electronically and in person.
 Your generous feedback motivated me to complete the series and satisfy my obsessive compulsion to deliver what I hope you found to be a quality end product.

 Most importantly, I’ll close with the only thing that really matters: Thanks to the Maritz IT Services team for believing in the vision and opening yourself to owning self-improvement—you truly have control of your future.

 To learn more about how leaders like Gerry are transforming IT services, register for the TBM Conference in November.
-Congratulations to the Maritz team, a semi-finalist in the 2017 TBM Council Awards program!
+Congratulations to the Maritz team, a 2017 TBM Council Awards finalist for IT services transformation!